elylucas/cs-demo-iv-react/README.md

 #### Standard Components

 The standard components are generally in charge of displaying data to the user and allowing the user to interact with the data on the pages.
 There is one notable exception.
-The `AuthMonitor` component, as the name implies, monitors the `auth` state and redicts the user either to the login page or the application's main page when that state changes in a significant manner.j
+The `AuthMonitor` component, as the name implies, monitors the `auth` state and redicts the user either to the login page or the application's main page when that state changes in a significant manner.

 #### Container Components